-2018 Director Con pensation
+2018 Director Compensation

+Nonqualified

-Non-equity Nonqualified deferred
+Non-equity deferred

+Fees earned Stock Option incentive plan compensation All other

-Fees earned or paid in cash Stock awards Option awards incentive plan compensation compensation earnings All other compensation Total
+or paid in cash awards awards compensation earnings compensation Total

 Name (\$) (\$) (1) (\$) (\$) (\$) (\$) (\$)

-Bruce Felt 447,000 447,000
+Bruce Felt 447.000 447.000

 (1) Amounts reported in this column reflect the aggregate grant date fair value of the Class B Units awarded to Mr. Felt in 2018, computed in accordance with FASB ASC Topic 718, Compensation-Stock Compensation.
 See Note 10 to the Consolidated Financial Statements for a discussion of the relevant assumptions used in calculating these amounts.
 As of December 31, 2018, Mr. Felt had equity awards outstanding in the form of 150,000 management incentive units.